 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 29.5%.
+On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 44.6%.
 That can be a warning sign, so investors should check in with Aeroflex Holding's filings to make sure there's a good reason for packing the storeroom for this period.
-On a sequential-quarter basis, each segment of inventory decreased.
-With inventory segments moving opposite directions for the periods we're considering, this one is a toss-up.
+On a sequential-quarter basis, finished goods inventory was also the fastest-growing segment, up 7.7%.
+That's another warning sign.

 Foolish bottom line

 When you're doing your research, remember that aggregate numbers such as inventory balances often mask situations that are more complex than they appear.
 Even the detailed numbers don't give us the final word.
 When in doubt, listen to the conference call, or contact investor relations.
 What at first looks like a problem may actually signal a stock that will provide the market's best returns.
 And what might look hunky-dory at first glance could actually be warning you to cut your losses before the rest of the Street wises up.

 I run these quick inventory checks every quarter.
 To stay on top of inventory and other tell-tale metrics at your favorite companies, add them to your free watchlist, and we'll deliver our latest coverage right to your inbox.